 And secondly, make sure that you don’t put your energy into weeds and expect to get the seed.
-Instead, we have to start weeds and feed seed.
+Instead, we have to start weeds and feed seeds.
 By the way, when I want you to remember this, if you’ve been feeding weeds for a while and then you stop feeding weeds, do you think they’re going to be happy?
 Weeds, not happy weeds.
-In fact, when you first start starving weeds, meaning if you’ve been feeding your kids who’ve been negotiating with you or maybe they whine a lot or maybe they complain about or maybe they’re just negative or disrespectful.
+When you first start starving weeds, meaning if you’ve been feeding your kids who’ve been negotiating with you or maybe they whine a lot or maybe they complain about, or maybe they’re just negative or disrespectful.
 If you’ve been feeding that with a lot of energy and you respond to it, you react to it and then you stop.
 You can expect the behavior to get worse before it gets better.

 Because there are weeds are looking for attention.
 You can’t change your course however you want to starve those weeds and instead you wait patiently.
 And sometimes that’s going to be a couple of minutes.
 Sometimes it’s going to be hours, sometimes it’s going to be days, and you’re going to see an unhappy child emerge and they’re going to whine and complain.
 It seems like endlessly for two or three days when you begin to change the rules, which we haven’t quite talked about yet.
 But if the weeds keep coming back, you keep walking away, walking away, walking away, starve the weeds and wait patiently until you see the seeds begin to emerge and they will eventually emerge.